 I'm just wondering why Andrahar let Aragorn know that he would never swear fealty to him, and Aragorn took that rebuff in stride, almost as if he deserved it.
 I can understand that Andrahar was still in the first throes of grief about Boromir... but it seems a bit too extreme to hold that as reason enough to refuse to swear fealty, since in Last Rites Andrahar seemed to realize that Boromir had doomed himself when he tried to take the ring from Frodo.
 Just trying to get a sense of where Andrahar is coming from.
 He *is* relatively easy in Kin-Strife with Thorongil, right?
 If you're not ready to reveal what passes that changes Andrahar's opinion of Thorongil/Aragorn, that's fine.
 I just want to make sure I understand what we know so far about that relationship.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter one nine three four as a four place number.
+In the field marked validation number, enter three three seven seven as a four place number.